-Scenario: A Parent has no Custody Order.
+Scenario: A Parent has no child custody order.
 The Other Parent has no contact with the child and no interest in having Custody time with the child.
 The Parent-in-Custody has no real “need” to get have a Custody Order.
 On the other hand, the Parent-in-Custody simply “wants” to get a Custody Order, as a perceived item of “safety” or to be able to tell the world that “I have sole custody of my child”.
 Are these “good enough” reasons?
 What may happen if the Parent-in-Custody does file for Custody?

 Did you ever hear of “waking the sleeping dog”?
 In this case, the “sleeping dog” is the Other Parent, the parent who has been out of the child’s life, sometimes for years.
 When a Party files for a Custody Order, that parent will have to provide the Court with the Other Parent’s address.
 The Court will want to be sure that the Other Parent was served with and is aware that a Custody Complaint has been filed and a Hearing has been scheduled.